fmaymone/timeslot-api/doc/api/v1/me/device_-_register_endpoint_to_push_notifications_for_a_device.markdown

-# Users API
+# Me API

-## Device - Unregister device from push notification service
+## Device - Register endpoint to push notifications for a device

-### PATCH /v1/users/device
+### PATCH /v1/me/device

-returns OK if endpoint was successfully removed
+returns OK if endpoint was successfully added

 returns 401 if auth token is invalid